mikke89/RmlUiDoc/pages/rcss/animations_transitions_transforms.md

 - `quintic`{:.value}
 - `sine`{:.value}

 See the animation and transition documentation above for usage examples there.
-Each tweening function provides a specific mapping between normalized time and used interpolation value, which can be seen in the following plot.
+Each tweening function provides a specific mapping between normalized time *t* and used interpolation value *y*, as seen in the following plot.

 <div style="text-align: center">
 	<img alt="Tweening functions" src="../../assets/images/tweening_functions.svg" style="width: 100%; max-width: 700px">